Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 - the existence of enforcement actions under other statutes by other federal authorities or by provincial, territorial or Indigenous governments as a result of the same activity.

-- Consistency in enforcement— enforcement officers aim to be consistent in their enforcement actions.
-Accordingly, enforcement officers consider how similar situations were previously handled when deciding what enforcement action to take.
+- Consistency in enforcement— enforcement officers aim to be consistent in their responses to alleged violations.

-While each situation of alleged contravention of the IAA is different, the most important factor in determining an enforcement action is its effectiveness in securing compliance as quickly as possible with no further contravention.
+While each situation of alleged contravention of the IAA is different, the key factor in determining an enforcement action is its effectiveness in achieving compliance as quickly as possible and preventing any further contravention.

-When enforcement officers have reasonable grounds to believe that a contravention has occurred, various enforcement actions are available to restore compliance.
+When enforcement officers have reasonable grounds to believe that a contravention has occurred, various enforcement actions are available.
 These enforcement actions are described below.

 Notice of Non-compliance

-Notice of non-compliance under section 126 is a type of enforcement action used when an IAA enforcement officer believes, on reasonable grounds, that a person or entity has contravened the IAA.
+A notice of non-compliance is a type of enforcement action used when an enforcement officer believes, on reasonable grounds, that a person or entity has contravened the IAA.

 Orders

 Orders are used by enforcement officers when they believe, on reasonable grounds, that there is or is likely to be a contravention of the IAA.
-Under section 127, an order may, among other things order a person or entity to:
+An order may, among other things order a person or entity to:

 - stop doing something that is or is likely to be in contravention of the IAA or cause it to be stopped; or